 You may have other sources of payment for your medical care.
 They might be from another person, group, insurance company or other organization.
 Federal and state laws provide that Medical Assistance (Medicaid) benefits pay only if no other source of payment exists.
-If you have a claim against another source for injuries, we will make a separate claim for medical care
+If you have a claim against another source for injuries, we will make a separate claim for medical care we covered for you.

-2022 Member Handbook for Families and Children also known as Prepaid Medical 51 Assistance Program (PMAP) we covered for you.
 The laws require you to help us do this.
 The claim may be recovered from any source that may be responsible for payment of the medical care we covered for you.
 The amount of the claim will not be more than federal and state laws allow.

 Section 13.
-Grievance, appeal and State Appeal (Fair Hearing with the state) process
+Grievance, Appeal and State Appeal (Fair Hearing with the State) process

-This section tells you about the grievance and appeal system including notices, grievances (complaints), health plan appeals, and State Appeals (Fair Hearing with the state).
+This section tells you about the grievance and appeal system including notices, grievances (complaints), health plan appeals, and State Appeals (Fair Hearings with the State).
 It tells you how and when to use the grievance and appeal system if you are not satisfied with your health care or service or disagree with a decision we made.
 It tells you about your rights when using the grievance and appeal system.